 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include the Police or Channel, the government's programme for identifying and supporting individuals at risk of becoming involved with or supporting terrorism, or the local authority children's social care team.

-Professionals who are concerned that a MK resident is vulnerable to being radicalised can raise their concerns by completing the Prevent National Referral Form and submit to <a href="mailto:preventreferralsmilto:
+Professionals who are concerned that a MK resident is vulnerable to being radicalised can raise their concerns by completing the Prevent National Referral Form and submit to preventreferralsmiltonkeynes@thamesvalley.pnn.police.uk